 If two teams are still tied AFTER applying the tie breaker #3 and determining the #3 Seed as in Team A = 11 runs allowed, Team B = 10 runs allowed, Team C = 10 runs allowed.
-Thus team A is #3 seed and the #1 seed is determined by the head to head between Team B and Team C.
+Thus, team C = 10 runs allowed.

-Only use Examples 4 & 5 if more than 2 teams are tied, and the tied teams innings were not equal due to weather shortened games (games shortened due to the 10 run rule or time limit are counted as full games), you then will figure out "Runs Allowed per Inning".
+Only use Examples 4 & 5 if more than 2 teams are tied, and the tied team's innings were not equal due to weather shortened games (games shortened due to the 10-run rule or time limit are counted as full games), you then will figure out "Runs Allowed per Inning".
 Please use examples below: